edibotopic/edibotopic-website/content/notes/_index.md

 lang = "en"

 title = "Notes"
-subtitle = "Notes on various topics." date_format = "%b %-d, %Y"
+subtitle = "These notes are in the early stages of development and are being actively updated." date_format = "%b %-d, %Y"

 categorized = false # posts can be categorized